 Thanks to the many saints from St. John’s MCC who inspire and guide my faith journey and who have contributed to this effort in both direct and in indirect ways.

 Our former Senior Pastor, the Reverend Brendan Y. Boone, encouraged me to articulate the truth that God loves each one of us.
-He took his time to read the preliminary drafts of this study and give me her feedback and timely suggestions, including the extensive bibliography.
+He took his time to read the preliminary drafts of this study and give me his feedback and timely suggestions, including the extensive bibliography.
 His influence here is pervasive and extremely valuable.

 In recent years, there have been concerns that our Transgender friends have raised regarding certain Bible verses that seem to be pointed toward them.
 In revising this Study to respond to those concerns, I have relied on several people including Rebecca Chapin, Madeline Goss, Rev. Brendan Y. Boone, and Rev. R. David Smith.
 Thanks to Rev. Smith for a copy of The Bible and the Transgender Experience by Linda Tatro Herzer ... which is used extensively in those sections.